KyleRego/KyleRego.github.io/collections/_posts/2024-11-03-ef-core-constructor-object-initialization.markdown

 mathjax: false
 ---

-I made a small realization today about a different way to instantiate EF Core entities compared to what I've been doing.
+I had a small realization today about a different way to instantiate EF Core entities compared to what I've been doing.
 In the past when defining constructor methods for my EF Core entity classes, I encountered some problems with EF Core throwing errors with the constructor not being suitable, which made me avoid defining constructors and instead just use object initialization syntax everywhere like so:

 {% highlight C# %}
 RecipeIngredient recipeIngredient = new()